zstein13/enpm702-fall-2025/docs/source/lecture8/design/requirement_analysis.rst

 The **requirements analysis** defines **what** the system must do before designing **how** it will work.
-It captures functional capabilities, quality attributes, constraints, and measurable success criteria for the vehicle domain (Driver, Vehicle, Engine, Route).
+It captures functional capabilities, quality attributes, constraints, and measurable success criteria for the robotaxi transportation domain (Person, Vehicle, RoboTaxi, RoboShuttle, Fleet, Route, Sensor, Location).

 ------------------------
 Functional Requirements